Gatwaza/Unesis/feature1_predi/README.md

 # LLaMA Medical Disease Prediction

-This project demonstrates how to fine-tune a large language model (LLaMA) to predict diseases based on patient history records.
+This project demonstrates how to fine-tune the LLaMA 3 (7B) model to predict diseases based on both patient history records and lab results.
 It includes steps for setting up the environment, preprocessing data, training the model, and making predictions.

 ## Prerequisites